MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-data-connectivity.md

 - When the back-off timer expires naturally, retry starts and does the same thing as the initial auto-connect.

 ### Manual Connect
-- Bring-up of data connection is initiated externally via the wwansvc RPC API:
+- Bring-up of the data connection is initiated externally via the wwansvc RPC API:
 	- In Cellular Setting UI or Network flyout, users uncheck the "let Windows keep this connected" box and then click the Connect button.
-	- WCM may also do this in old days.
+	- Starting with Windows 8, WCM may also bring-up the data connection.
 	- Manual connect is only allowed if auto-connect is not in progress (idle or back-off).

 - The connect request may be issued with or without a specific MBB profile.
 For Cellular UX since RS2: